Nilsthehacker/Nilsthehacker/README.md

 Fitness 🏋️‍♂️ <br>

+👁️ Vision: <br>
-👁️ Vision: I am interested in artificial intelligence and how it connects with economics.
-AI can help improve the world by making better decisions, using resources wisely, and solving important problems.
-I want to explore how these two fields can work together to create a better future.
+I am interested in artificial intelligence and how it connects with economics. <br>
+AI can help improve the world by making better decisions, using resources wisely, and solving important problems. <br>
+I want to explore how these two fields can work together to create a better future. <br>